lbain/lucybain/source/blog/2015/05-02-css-box-model.md

 ## Explain your understanding of the box model.

-Well, first off *what's this “box” you're talking about?*
+Well, first off *what’s this “box” you're talking about?*

 In CSS, at least in reference to the box model, the “box” is the content area as defined by the `width`.
 So it looks something like this:

 ![Image of box](/images/blog/box-model.jpg)

-Hopefully that's straight forward enough.
+Hopefully that’s straight forward enough.
 However, browsers differ on what should and should not get included in the “content” area.
 Up for debate is the content itself (words), the padding, the borders, and the margin.
 As far as I know, everyone agrees that the words should count towards the width, and that the margin should not.
 But when it comes to the padding and border things are uncertain.

 Some browsers (such as Firefox) think the width should only include the the content itself, not the padding, boarder, nor margin.
 Other browsers (such as IE) think the width should include the content, padding, and boarder, but not the margin.
 (So far I haven't found anyone who thinks the padding should be in and the boarder out - they seem to always go as a pair.)

 So for these two ways of looking at things, there are two ways to define the box.
-Let's look at them one by one.
+Let’s look at them one by one.

 ### Content box